Regression Modelling in R

-This workshop will combine an informal lecture and practical modelling to explain how to apply regression methods to model data in terms of one or multiple variables.
+This workshop will combine an interactive lecture and practical modelling to explain how to apply regression methods to model data in terms of one or multiple variables.
 We will discuss how to approach modelling problems and draw conclusions from correlated variables.
-This workshop will focus on the application and methods for using regression, NOT the theory, and will include a practical session followed by how to interpret and analyse your model.
-The practical session will require very basic level use of MATLAB, but all necessary scripts will be provided.
+This workshop will focus on the application and methods for using regression and will include a practical session followed by how to interpret and analyse your model.
+The practical session will require very basic level use of R, but all necessary scripts will be provided.

 - steps in regression modelling process